opensource-observer/oso/docs/docs/contribute/connect-your-data.md

 ---
-title: CloudQuery Plugins
+title: Connect Your Data to OSO
 sidebar_position: 6
 ---

-Create a CloudQuery plugin to integrate external data sources into the Open Source Observer data warehouse.
+Write a plugin to bring an external data source into the Open Source Observer data warehouse.

+## CloudQuery Plugins

+---

 [CloudQuery](https://cloudquery.io) is used to integrate external data sources into the Open Source Observer platform.
 At this time we are limiting the cloudquery plugins in the OSO repository to Python or Typescript.
 This page will go over writing a plugin with python, which is our suggested plugin language.

-## Getting Started
+### Getting Started

 :::warning
 At the moment, this isn't a full tutorial on writing a CloudQuery plugin.
 For